smoonen/ibmcloud-vpc-vmware/README.md

 The first two vmknic ids are reversed because of the migration of the host IPs from the PCI interface to a VLAN interface.

 Note that, other than vmnic0, ESXi does not necessarily perceive the physical interfaces in the same order that they were supplied at the time the bare metal server was created.
 Since it is difficult to customize the MAC address for a vmnic (in order to force the expected order), I take the approach instead of discovering the order after the host is provisioned.
 What this means is that I must customize the list of allowed VLANs on each PCI subsequent to creating the bare metal.

+## NSX overlay scheme

+The automation creates VPC routes to the NSX T0 VIP for the subnets in use on the overlay.
+The T0 itself has a default route back to the VPC.
+The network structure is as follows:

+- VPC: 192.168.0.0/16
+  - T0
+    - segment-10-1-1: 10.1.1.0/24, virtual machine `ubuntu11` is deployed here
+    - T1
+      - segment-10-2-1: 10.2.1.0/24, virtual machine `ubuntu21` is deployed here
+      - segment-10-2-2: 10.2.2.0/24, virtual machine `ubuntu22` is deployed here